 • The college frames an academic calendar before the start of an academic session and is notified to all after being duly approved by the Governing Body.
 The calendar is based on the University activity and examination schedule and reflects the schedule of studies, schedule of examinations, holidays, vacations, programme for co-curricular activities and schedule for "College Week" which is observed in connection with "College Foundation Day" during which various co-curricular activities are conducted. • Before the starting of an academic session, a pre-session staff meeting is held where the teaching plan including the time table, work allotment, unit-wise allocation, teaching methodologies, evaluation methodologies etc. were discussed with the staff members.
 The teaching plan so framed is periodically reviewed and discussed upon receiving feedback.
 A joint staff meeting of the college with the Governing Body is also generally held on the last Saturday of every month to discuss the feedback of the academic programme undertaken by the college and review for continuous improvement. • An examination committee is constituted every year to coordinate the internal and external examination activities and communicate to the students, teachers and administrative staff regarding examinations. • The timeline of the internal Assessment dates of respective departments are displayed well in advance on the notice boards so that students are aware of the evaluation process.
-Minimum of one or two internal assessment tests are held per semester • Continuous assessment reports (class tests/seminars/assignments) for all courses are displayed on the notice board. • Staff meetings are called periodically to assess and review the evaluation process , and to discuss any exam related grievances if any
+Minimum of one or two internal assessment tests are held per semester. • Continuous assessment reports (class tests/seminars/assignments) for all courses are displayed on the notice board.
+Remedial classes/special classes are conducted for low performing students the responsibility is taken up by respective department HODs and teachers of concerned subjects in which students are not scoring well. • For students performing poorly consistently, their guardians are contacted to discuss possible issues/causes so that concerted efforts may be made to assist the students. • Staff meetings are called periodically to assess and review the evaluation process , and to discuss any exam related grievances if there are any.